 Three hours.
-Candidates are required to complete four contact hours of training and assessment.
+Candidates are required to complete three contact hours of training and assessment.
 It is therefore necessary that candidates are able to attend for the whole duration of the course to allow them to be eligible for continuous assessment and certification.

 9.00am until 12.00pm, or 1.00pm until 4.00pm

 Candidates will be assessed throughout the course.
 Evidence of underpinning knowledge will be required for certification.